 However, If there are no structural changes needed you’re looking for a general refresh of your space like new finishes, furniture, and decor then an “interior decorator/consultant, designer, or design consultant” might be right for you.
 A designer can transform a space by selecting new window treatments, wall coverings, paint, lighting, and accessories.

 Most importantly, it’s wise to consider the skills and experience of the individual and how it applies to what you’re looking for.

 Most Interior Designers and Decorators have their own “Flare” or “Niche”.
 You also want to make sure you’re connecting with your designer.
 Your space is a sacred place, and you want to make sure that whomever you select will listen to your needs and have the ability to convey your desires.

 Here at Awakening Spaces, we specialize in creating healthy interior spaces for environmentally susceptible individuals.
 We combine the skills and training of and Interior Design and Building Biology with our knowledge of integrative health to create spaces that are safe and nurturing for the occupant.
 We look at spaces holistically all the way from the space plan/layout of the space right down to the quality of each and every material we use.

 We understand that those who are environmentally sensitive and who have been affected by mold or other environmental toxins may have different needs and requirements when considering the design of their new space.
 For instance, a chemically sensitive client may want to layout the home in such a way that they can separate private and public spaces.
 This way they can still entertain guests without having to contaminate their living sanctuary.
 This is one of many examples of how we would design specifically for someone with an environmental sensitivity.

 If you’re thinking about an upcoming project, but don’t know where to start—we’d love to hear from you.
-If you’re ready to talk and want to learn more, fill out our New Project Application to set up a discovery call.
+If you’re ready to talk and want to learn more, fill out our New Project Application to set up a clarity call.